Best Organic Cleansers for Sensitive Skin in 2026

 Last week, a patient walked into my consultation room with her face red and blotchy, holding a gentle cleanser that had cost her $45.
 “It says hypoallergenic right on the bottle,” she said, tears welling up.
-I turned the bottle around and counted seven potential irritants in the first ten ingredients.
+I turned the bottle over and counted seven potential irritants among the first 10 ingredients.

 This happens more often than you’d think.